Cougar (slang): Media

 The cougar concept has been increasingly used in television shows, advertising, and film.
-The 2007 film Cougar Club was dedicated to the subject and, in spring 2009, TV Land aired a reality show called The Cougar where an older woman would pick a date from twenty younger men.
+Barney Stinson in the sitcom How I Met Your Mother used the term in 2006.
+The 2007 film Cougar Club was dedicated to the subject.
+In spring 2009, TV Land broadcast The Cougar, a reality series in which an older woman would pick a date from twenty younger men.
+Similarly, Extreme Cougar Wives was a reality television special broadcast which aired on TLC in 2012.
+It followed several women and their journeys dating younger men.
 The 2009 sitcom Cougar Town originally explored the difficulty and stigma of many so-called cougars.
 In The Graduate (1967), a married mother pursues a much younger man (21 in the film).
 On the soap opera Days of Our Lives, character Eve Donovan is a cougar, repeatedly sleeping with the much younger JJ Deveraux.

 The "cougar phenomenon", as it is called, is frequently associated with present-day, glamorous celebrities such as Madonna, Sam Taylor-Johnson and Demi Moore.
 However, it has been claimed that the trend of influential women dating younger men extends back a lot further through history to notable figures including Cleopatra, Catherine the Great and Elizabeth I.

-Rasa von Werder, also known as Kellie Everts, had become a self-proclaimed cougar herself and photographer of younger men in her later years, in and around the college town of Binghamton, New York.
+Rasa von Werder, also known as Kellie Everts, had become a self-proclaimed cougar herself and photographer of younger men in her later years, in and around the college town Binghamton, New York.
 At Binghamton University, she was interviewed by and featured several times on the front page of their student newspaper.
-She has written extensively about her experience as well as the general social phenomenon in several books, including Old Woman, Young Man: Why They Belong Together, Parts I and II (2011 and 2019, respectively).
+She has written extensively about her experience as well as the general social phenomenon in several books, including Old Woman, Young Man: Why They Belong Together, Parts I and II (2011 and 2019, respectively), and more recently in The Man Whisperer: How an Old Lady Snags Young Men for Sex (2024).